West Harbor

 West Harbor is a food hall and waterfront park under construction in San Pedro, Los Angeles, California, facing Terminal Island and the Port of Los Angeles.
-Formerly called the San Pedro Public Market, the development is being built on 42 acre on the former site of Ports O' Call Village.
+Originally designated the San Pedro Public Market, the development is being built on 42 acre on the former site of Ports O' Call Village.
 The food hall will house five restaurants and 15 food stalls, as well as retail shops.
 The development will also feature a 3 acre and an open-air theater.
 West Harbor is being developed jointly by Ratkovich Company and Jerico Development.
 The developers have a 66-year lease with the port to build and operate the development.
-On November 11, 2022, it was announced that construction will begin immediately, and the project is expected to be finished in 2024.
+On November 11, 2022, it was announced that construction will begin immediately, and the project is expected to open in 2025.

+The top-grossing San Pedro Fish Market and Restaurant in the Ports O' Call Village has signed a 49-year lease as an anchor tenant.
+After working from a couple of temporary sites, the new 55,000 sqft restaurant will have a majority of its seating in an outdoor patio overlooking the waterfront.